greenelab/manubot-gpt-manuscript/manuscript.md

 Writing academic papers can be time-consuming and challenging to comprehend, so we aimed to use technology to assist researchers in communicating their findings more effectively.
 Our AI-based revision workflow uses a prompt generator that creates manuscript- and section-specific instructions for the language model.
 Authors can easily trigger this workflow from the GitHub repository to suggest revisions that can be reviewed later.
-This workflow utilizes GPT-3 models via the OpenAI API, generating a pull request of revisions for authors to review.
+This workflow utilizes OpenAI models, generating a pull request of revisions for authors to review.
-We have established default parameters for GPT-3 models that perform well for our use cases across different sections and manuscripts.
+We have established default parameters for these models that perform well for our use cases across different sections and manuscripts.
 Users also have the option to customize the revision process by selecting specific sections, adjusting the model's behavior to suit their needs and budget, and even providing custom prompts instead of using the default, section-specific ones.
 This can be particularly beneficial for specific use cases that do not require a complex revision.
-Although evaluating automatic text revision is challenging, we found that most paragraphs were enhanced, while in some cases the model removed important information or introduced errors.
+Although evaluating automatic text revision is challenging, we conducted both human and automated evaluations of the revisions generated by the AI model.
+We found that most paragraphs were enhanced, while in some cases the model removed important information or introduced errors.
 The AI model also highlighted certain paragraphs that were difficult to revise, which could pose challenges for human readers as well.